OUIsolutions/CWebStudioFirmware/docs/cli_usage.md

 ### CLI Notes
 - If any mandatory flag is missing or invalid (e.g., port less than or equal to 0), the server will display an error message and terminate.
-- Boolean flags like `--single_process` do not require values; their presence enables the functionality.
+- Boolean flags like `--allow_read_dynamic_lib` do not require values; their presence enables the functionality.